realblingy/Dungeons/README.md

 Made a Google Doc for Milestone 1 (James)
-Wrote user stories for four epic stories, as well as their acceptance criterias and priorities (James)
+Wrote user stories for four epic stories, as well as their acceptance criterias and priorities (James) Wrote user stories for epic stories, acceptance criteria and make a doc file and push it onto the branch user_story (Khaing)

 ### Week-06

 Added an extra user story (James)
-Allocated points for each user story (James) Transferred user stories onto taskboard (James)
+Allocated points for each user story (James) Transferred user stories onto taskboard (James) Modified and add extra user story onto the issue board (Khaing) Pushing modified user story file onto the branch user_story (Khaing)

 ### Week-07